ashik5757/ashik5757/README.md

 ## I’m Ashikur Rahman, Nickname - Ashik

-- 👊 I’m just a second-year student who loves to develop unnecessary things.🙃
+- 👊 I’m just a second-year student who loves to develop unnecessary things.
+(Currently Final year🙂)
 - 👀 I’m interested in .....?
 (Probably in so many things).
-- 🐱‍👤 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on Java projects.
+- 🐱‍👤 I’m currently learning Android Development and looking to collaborate on android projects.

 <br/>